Wekiva Falls RV Resort Spring

 Getting to Wekiva Falls is not a problem because it’s so close to Orlando.
 Common Florida routes:

-• Orlando: If you are in downtown Orlando, look for I-4N until you reach W Lake Mary Blvd, pass Markham Woods Rd until Markham Rd.
+• Orlando: If you are in downtown Orlando, take I-4N to W Lake Mary Blvd, then pass Markham Woods Rd until Markham Rd.
 Then, look for the FL-46 W exit and cross at Wekiva River Rd.

-• Gainesville: Take US-441 S until you reach US-301 S, look for the intersection at FL-326 W and go to the end of FL-40 E to finish at FL-19 S. At the end of FL -19 S; you should look for Co Rd 42 E, cross at Co Rd 439 S and cross again at Burlington Ave.
-Finally, you must travel at FL-44 S, Co Rd 46A, pass FL-46 E, and then drive to Wekiva River Rd.
+• Gainesville: Take US-441 S until you reach US-301 S, look for the intersection at FL-326 W, and go to the end of FL-40 E to finish at FL-19 S. At the end of FL -19 S; you should look for Co Rd 42 E, cross at Co Rd 439 S, and cross again at Burlington Ave.
+Finally, you must travel on FL-44 S, Co Rd 46A, pass FL-46 E, and then drive to Wekiva River Rd.

 • Daytona Beach: This is the easiest route because you must take I-4 W, hit FL-46 W, and finally cross at Wekiva River Rd.

-• Jacksonville: This is another straightforward route because you must take the I-95 S until you reach Daytona Beach and take the way we explained in the previous point.
+• Jacksonville: This is another straightforward route: take I-95 S to Daytona Beach, then follow the route we explained in the previous point.

 What City Is Wekiva Falls In?

-Wekiva Falls belongs to the unincorporated community of Sorrento and is very close to Orlando.
+Wekiva Falls is located in the unincorporated community of Sorrento and is very close to Orlando.
 Also, Wekiva Falls is in Lake County.

 Day Passes